yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-03-deploy-spring-boot-application-connect-postgresql.md

 ## Introduction

-In this guide, we will walk you through the process of deploying the Acme Catalog application to an Azure Kubernetes service and connecting it to a PostgreSQL database.
-To connect the application on AKS to the PostgreSQL, it uses the workload idenity feature on AKS, see details in https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster.
+In this guide, we will walk you through the process of deploying the Acme Catalog application to an Azure Kubernetes Service (AKS) and connecting it to a PostgreSQL database.
+The application uses the workload identity feature on AKS to connect to PostgreSQL.
+For more details, see [Azure AKS Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster).

 ## Prerequisites

 Before you begin, ensure you have the following:

 - Follow [01-create-kubernetes-service](./01-create-kubernetes-service.md) to create Azure Kubernetes Service and Azure Container Registry.
-- Follow [07-containerize-application](./07-containerize-application.md) to build the image and push to the Azure Container Registry.
+- Follow [07-containerize-application](./07-containerize-application.md) to build the image and push it to the Azure Container Registry.
 - Follow [02-create-eureka-server](./02-create-eureka-server.md) to create the Eureka Server for service discovery.
 - Follow [03-create-config-server](./03-create-config-server.md) to create the Config Server for centralized configuration.
 - Follow [06-create-application-supporting-service](./06-create-application-supporting-service.md) to set up the PostgreSQL database.